.

 This part only happens when there is no fixed order for tuning into and representing the stones.
 I repeat from the heading ‘Two ritual constellations’, section ‘The general ritual ancestor constellation’:

-When an ancestor is represented, this is indicated with a black or white pawn.
+When an ancestor is represented in a general ancestor constellation, this is indicated with a black or white pawn.
 The black pawn represents a male ancestor, the white one a female ancestor.
+You or your helper place this next to the stone representing the ancestor in question.
+In a thematic ancestor constellation, the order of tuning in and representing is fixed, so it is clear who has already had their turn without a pawn.

 At the end, you thank your ancestors for coming, for what they have shown of themselves, for their help.